- Aging & Longevity

-Caring for the Elderly - Nutritional Requirements, Health Issues Confronting Senior Citizens
+Caring for the Elderly - Various Health Issues and Types of Food to Eat

 Geriatrics is a field of medicine that deals with the care of the elderly and the provision for their various unique needs as they mature in years.
 It is more about maintaining the health of the elderly patients by assisting them in preventing and treating their diseases.

 In a study conducted by the American Clinical and Climatological Association, the elderly population age 65 and over is expected to rise twice its present number starting from the year 2000 to 2050.

 This increase in the number of people within this age group means an increase in demand for specialized care for those who are suffering from diseases associated with aging.